-These guidelines contain resources and documents related to publishing on the World Wide Web and on the Lynbrook High School web site.
+These guidelines contain resources and documents related to online publishing for the Lynbrook High School website.

 These guidelines were developed as a key reference tool.
 They define the roles of responsible participants from staff members who facilitate student publishers on the Web as well as volunteer web publishers.
-Questions about these guidelines or updates should be directed to Kathleen Sullivan or Maria Jackson.
+Questions about these guidelines or updates should be directed to David Erwin.

 - To provide timely, supportive and educational information to the students, staff and community.